 Compare quotes among leading car insurance companies to get better coverage and lower rates.

-Uninsured and underinsured motorist (UM and UIM) coverage helps protect you if you get into an accident with someone who has no or too little insurance.
-Normally, a person’s liability insurance would cover damages and injuries if they caused the accident.
+Uninsured and underinsured motorist (UM and UIM) coverage helps protect you if you get into an accident with someone who has no insurance or not enough.
+Normally, a person’s liability would cover damages and injuries if they caused the accident.
 But, in the case of uninsured and underinsured drivers, you could be left to pay for the damages unless you have the right coverage.

 Keep in mind that California has the 10th most uninsured drivers in the country, per the III.
 This means that while most drivers have the required liability coverage, 16.6% do not.
 Getting into an accident with an uninsured or underinsured driver could leave you to pay for the expenses out of pocket.
 UM and UIM coverage can help you avoid this and give you peace of mind.